 Is it worth investing $15,000 for conveyance? – Yes

 Make the Right Decisions with a Business Case

-Trying to make a business decision invites a lot of possibilities—ones which you have to study and analyze thoroughly before forming a conclusion.
-The same is better done using a business case as it provides you with a well-structured and procedural way to pick and execute a business decision.
+Trying to make a business decision invites a lot of possibilities—ones that you have to study and analyze thoroughly before forming a conclusion.
+The same is better done using a business case, as it provides you with a well-structured and procedural way to pick and execute a business decision.